Hampshire Hikes & Historical Sites

-There is nothing to suggest that travel plans after January 2020 will be impacted by Brexit.
-It has been confirmed that flights between EU countries and the UK will continue to operate as normal until at least the end of 2020.
+There is nothing to suggest that travel plans after January 2021 will be impacted by Brexit.
+It has been confirmed that flights between EU countries and the UK will continue to operate as normal.

 As an ABTA and ATOL bonded Tour Operator when you book with us, you get complete peace of mind.
 You can rely on a high level of support and financial protection before, during and after your holiday.